GenZtechies/gzt-web/README.md

 # General Information

-> GenZTechies was created by Gen Z's who have a strong passion for technology.
+> GenZTechies was created by Gen-Zs who have a strong passion for technology.
 We strive
 > to use the tool of technology to make impact bit by bit by creating indigenous solutions
 > to problems, improving existing projects and helping each other.
 >
-> Our main aim is to connect Gen Z's in Tech across Africa to
+> Our main aim is to connect Gen-Zs in Tech across Africa to
 > share new ideas, accelerate innovation and get access to opportunities.
 >
-> In summary, we are Gen Z's! but with a tint of class, passion and determination for
+> In summary, we are Gen-Zs! but with a tint of class, passion and determination for
 > great things.

 # Project - Website